Building an Arduino Water Quality Monitoring Station (SDG 6: Clean Water and Sanitation)

 The United Nations Sustainable Development Goal 6 focuses on ensuring the availability and sustainable management of water and sanitation for all.
 Achieving this objective requires not only infrastructure investment but also reliable environmental monitoring systems.

-Low-cost embedded technologies allow communities and researchers to build distributed water monitoring networks capable of identifying pollution, measuring ecosystem conditions, and supporting responsible water governance.
+Low-cost embedded technologies allow communities, schools, researchers, and early-stage engineers to build distributed water monitoring prototypes capable of identifying unusual patterns, measuring ecosystem conditions, and supporting responsible water governance conversations.

 Reproducibility